nachazo/scryfalldler/README.md

 software is used to adjust the resolution so the card image is the size of an actual card.
-For example, with Paint.Net, if you open the card with Paint.Net and then go to `Image->Canvas Size` and change the `Resolution` to the appropriate `pixels/inch if edited to real card size` value, it will be close to the size of an actual magic card.
+For example, with Paint.Net, if you open the card with Paint.Net and then go to `Image->Canvas Size` and change the `Resolution` to the appropriate `Pixels/Inch to be Real Card Size` value, it will be close to the size of an actual magic card.

 <table>